 5 May 2020

 In this 4-week course you will learn and practise basic mindfulness meditations that will help you to create more peace and calm in your life.
 Breath meditation was practised and taught by the Buddha himself – it is also called “calm abiding”.
 This is because as we develop concentration, the mind tends to become more peaceful and calm.

 Come and join experienced meditation teacher Ana Brandao in this journey of discovery and letting go, as we learn and practise together some simple meditation exercises.
 Guided meditations will also be available online for download.

-Participants should attend all 3 sessions, as the first session will give an introduction, then each session will build and expand on the material from previous sessions.
+Participants should ideally attend all 4 sessions, as the first session will give an introduction, then each session will build and expand on the material from previous sessions.

 Ana Brandao started practising meditation in 2004 under the guidance of Dharma teacher Master Behram Ghista.
 She then became interested in Vipassana meditation and met her now main meditation teacher, Ariya Baumann (nee Ariya Ñani), in 2008.
 Ana has attended more than 18 intensive meditation retreats in both the Tibetan and Theravada traditions, and started teaching mindfulness meditation for beginners in 2008.
 Her background as a scientist makes her classes practical and simple, yet with heart.

 All Sessions are by Donation (Dana) to the Buddhist Library.
 All donations to the Buddhist Library of $2 and over are tax deductible.